 Amazon FBA (Fulfillment by Amazon) capacity limits can have a range of effects on Amazon sellers.
 While the specific impacts can vary based on individual seller circumstances, the following outlines some general ways these limits can affect sellers:

-6. Adoption of a Hybrid Strategy: Some sellers adopt a hybrid approach, using both FBA and FBM (Fulfillment by Merchant) due to these limits.
+- Adoption of a Hybrid Strategy: Due to these limits, some sellers adopt a hybrid approach, using both FBA and FBM (Fulfillment by Merchant).
 While FBA handles most sales, FBM can be a backup during peak periods or when nearing storage limits.

-12. Strategic Promotions and Discounts: To clear out excess inventory or items nearing the long-term storage fee threshold, sellers might employ strategic promotions, lightning deals, or discounts.
+- Strategic Promotions and Discounts: Sellers might employ strategic promotions, lightning deals, or discounts to clear out excess inventory or items nearing the long-term storage fee threshold.

 While FBA capacity limits are meant to optimize Amazon’s warehouse space and ensure efficient operations, they pose challenges for sellers.
 Successful navigation of these limits often requires sellers to be proactive, strategic, and flexible in their inventory management and sales approach.